Healthcare Medical Pharmaceutical Directory.com

 - Increasingly monitored / regulated by State and Federal agencies for quality of care

 Most of the reimbursement is through Medicaid (about 65%) or Medicare (15%), the remainder is self-pay or through insurance plans which cover nursing facility care.
-Some of the larger entities in this segment also operate long term acute care hospitals (LTACs), assisted living facilities, rehabilitative centers and other specialized care providers.
+Some of the larger entities in this segment also operate long term acute care hospitals (LTACs), rehabilitative centers, assisted living residency properties and other specialized care providers.
 Long term care costs on average increase approximately 4.45% annually.

 Many families seek the assistance of LTC for older family members or younger relatives with disabilities.
 It is very difficult to anticipate and plan for LTC, demand can be highly variable and may have to be used over a period of several years.
 Economic challenges associated with caregiving can be substantial, whether it is through care family members or by paid assistance from personal care, homemaker services, adult daycare, home healthcare, assisted living or nursing home care.

 Aging Baby Boomers

 With the aging of the Baby Boom Generation, this trend is ramping up.
 Of 10 million Americans currently needing some sort of LTC, over 5 million are ages 65 or older --over 1.7 million are ages 85 or older.
 These numbers are expected to double through the next thirty years, the resources required to provide even the current level of services will triple by 2040.
 This assertive growth curve is due to the rapid increase of the population ranging 85 or older plus the longevity of younger people with physical disabilities or intellectual disabilities.